educatedCaveman/educatedCaveman.github.io/documentation/instructions/Proxmox/_posts/2022-06-05-retire_host_checklist.md

      - remove any other explicit mentions of the host from other playbooks not to be retired.
      - remove entry from `PW_hostname.sh`
    - Pi-Hole: remove entries from `custom.list` and `cname.conf`
+   - misc:
-   - misc: retire any dotfiles specifically for the host.
+     - retire any dotfiles specifically for the host.
+     - remove relevant entries from gatus

 3. pfSense tasks:
    - remove static DHCP lease